CLUB OPERATIONS COMMITTEES

 National Youth Science Forum (NYSF).
 This program is for Year 11 students with an interest in science.
 The 2 week program is held at a university & provides participants with exposure to a broad range of science courses and careers including visits to science research companies & laboratories.

 Scholarships and Prizes.
 Each year we award citizenship prizes to deserving students at Koonung Secondary College and scholarships to students at Box Hill Institute.

 Our Community Engagement team has a goal to be at the heart of our community’s wellbeing.
-We have a number of ongoing as well as one off projects as the need arises.
+We have several ongoing projects as well as undertaking one off projects as the need arises.
 Ongoing projects include:

-– First Friday of the Month Dinner – a nourishing 2 course meal is provided for up to 50 clients each month being those in need in a warm and friendly place.
-This year the local Bendigo Community Bank (Surrey Hills, Canterbury, Ashburton & Balwyn) has provided significant sponsorship for the purchase of the food for this project and Whitehorse Rotaract subsidise the hall rental costs.
+– First Friday of the Month Dinner – a nourishing two course meal is provided for up to 50 needy clients each month in a warm and friendly place.
+The local Bendigo Community Bank (Surrey Hills, Canterbury, Ashburton and Balwyn) has provided significant sponsorship for the purchase of the food for this project, and Whitehorse Rotaract subsidise the hall rental costs.

-– Alkira Centre in Box Hill – we have supported Alkira in various ways and include helping with working bees and providing financial assistance for various projects.
+– Alkira Centre in Box Hill – we have supported Alkira in several ways, helping with working bees and providing financial assistance for various projects.
 Alkira is a not for profit organisation, based in the Eastern Suburbs of Melbourne which provides services and support to people with an intellectual disability.

 Vocational and Environmental